|Guide||♦||33 Triplogs||0 Topics|

 Oh boy.
 It's been a while since I've visited this area.
 Welcome to Prescott Arizona, where ma and pa chaw drive around with rover on the flatbed.

 The trail is listed as 0.75 miles at the trailhead and in several books.
-Lynx Lake Recreation guide list the trail as 0.5 miles.
-I lean towards believing it's more near the half mile figure myself.
-Though I listed the trail with the 0.75 figure as that's what's posted at the trailhead.
+Lynx Lake Recreation guide lists the trail as 0.5 miles.
+I lean towards believing it's more near the half-mile figure myself.
+However, I listed the trail with the 0.75 figure as that's what's posted at the trailhead.

 The trail takes off from the left of the parking pay station.
-Trail maintenance is awesome.
-To be honest there isn't much else good to say on this short journey.
-Vegetation seemed thin and the trail is mostly exposed.
-Interpretive signs along the trail have been scratched by vandals.
-Six, strong, forest service issue benches line the trail which seemed overdone.
+Trail maintenance is incredible.
+There isn't much else good to say on this short journey.
+The vegetation seemed thin, and the trail is mostly exposed.
+Vandals have scratched interpretive signs along the trail.
+Six strong, forest service issue benches line the trail, which seemed overdone.

-Okay, it's obvious this mini hike doesn't rank high on my list.
-I just prefer other surrounding trails better, it's really not that bad.
+Okay, this mini-hike doesn't rank high on my list.
+I prefer other surrounding trails better, but it's not that bad.
 In fact, a family with children or older folks might find this trail more suited to their needs.

 A good alternative to spice up this trek: Start at the Lynx Lake Loop(also listed on HAZ) trailhead.
 Walk back towards the Lynx Lake Marina Store.
 Look for trail 305 on your right.
-As seen in the map to the left trail 305 connects to the Ruin Trail.
-This segment is 0.7 miles one way.
-Which would make for a 2.9 mile out and back to the ruin site.
+As seen in the map, Trail 305 connects to the Ruin Trail.
+This segment is 0.7 miles one way, which would make for a 2.9 mile out and back to the ruin site.
 The forest is more intense along this stretch with tall pines.